Fill in this quick form to receive your FREE personal holiday quote from us...

 Stay 2 nights in Wellington.

 It’s all about the journey today as you board the Interislander Cook Strait Ferry, which will transport you on a scenic cruise to Picton.
-Back on dry land drive through Marlborough, New Zealand’s largest wine region, to reach your destination, Nelson.
-Enjoying New Zealand’s highest sunshine hours, discover the creative paradise that is Nelson, with galleries, boutique shopping, local markets and gourmet cafes, you will soon love the Nelson way of life.
+Back on dry land, your New Zealand escorted tours continue through Marlborough, New Zealand’s largest wine region.
+After a scenic drive, arrive in Nelson.
+Enjoying New Zealand’s highest sunshine hours, Nelson is a creative paradise.
+With galleries, boutique shopping, local markets and gourmet cafés, you will soon love the Nelson way of life.

 Stay 1 night in Nelson.

-Travel time Nelson to Abel Tasman 47 km / 29 miles, 1.5 hours
+Travel time Nelson to Abel Tasman – 1 hour

 Drive through native bush to reach the Abel Tasman area, renowned for its golden beaches, sculptured granite cliffs, rich unmodified estuaries, long sunshine hours and the world-famous Abel Tasman Coast Track.